This article originally appeared in the May 1985 issue of SPIN.

 This year the fairly intelligent American will be allowed to make his own decisions about Sade.
 Her looks will work for her commission-free, as will her down-to-earth approach to unpretentious charm.
 One problem she does face, because of a heavier emphasis on her heritage, is deciding to present herself as a black or white artist.
 One may not wish to differentiate between the two, but the music industry requires it.

 “I don’t like segregation,” she says.
 “Music is something which should be available to all people.
-When you go into a club there is no color bar on the dance floor, so why should it apply to radio station?
+When you go into a club there is no color bar on the dance floor, so why should it apply to radio stations?
 Unfortunately it does.
 It does not only apply to black and white, it also applies to heavy metal, pop, all that.
 It’s such a big place with such big corporations everywhere that in order to feel safe they have to categorize things.”

 “I’ve always listened to black music because I like the sound of the black voice, so it wouldn’t be bad to be successful in the same place I have always loved.
 But I usually figure if something is good enough people find it anyway, and you’re gonna get the exposure and ultimately spread.
 The only reason people picked up on us in the first place was because we had an audience.”